 The Pink CowCuisine: Western

 The Pink Cow is a firm favourite among ex-pats and locals into western food and drink.
 The atmosphere is colourful and relaxed, with funky furnishings and a maze of rooms hung with the work of local artists.
-The list of Californian wines is excellent, and the mainly vegetarian, home-style cooking (from burritos and bagels to fudge brownies) is an added bonus.Address: Minato-ku, 5-5-1 Roppongi, Tokyo,
+The list of Californian wines is excellent, and the simple, home-style cooking (from burritos and bagels to fudge brownies) makes for an affordable, yet comforting meal.Address: Minato-ku, 5-5-1 Roppongi, Tokyo,